 - July 30

-These dates also largely fall on weekends, so try to visit during the week if you can and better yet, arrive before 10 a.m. when parking tends to fill up.
+These dates also largely fall on weekends, so try to visit during the week if you can and better yet, arrive before 10 a.m. when parking tends to fill to capacity.

 Fall is a lovely time to visit, as it’s elk mating season, and you can often hear them making their characteristic “bugle” call throughout this time.
 Mid-September is also when the aspen leaves turn gold, which is a bucket list site to see for sure!
 Just be prepared for snow!